dfernandez79/barman/README.md

 Before contributing with a _pull request_ do a `grunt dist`  to run the linter and unit tests.

-If you want to understand the source code, or create your own library, the following _Design Notes_ will be helpful.
+If you want to understand the source code, or create your own library, the _Design Notes_ below will be helpful.

-#### Running _integration tests_
+### Running _integration tests_

 The intention of _integration tests_ is to test barman in a browser environment.
 When you execute `grunt integration-test` tests are run using [PhantomJS].